A5 shut both ways between Towcester and Weedon following crash in early hours of Tuesday morning

 The A5 remains closed between Towcester and Weedon heading into rush hour on Tuesday morning (May 10) following a crash in the early hours.

-National Highways say the road is shut in both directions between the A43 and the A45 due to a collision near Weedon Bec.
+National Highways say the road is shut in both directions between the A43 and the A45 due to a collision involving a van and an HGV near Weedon Bec at 3.20am.

 Traffic is being diverted via the A43, A45 and M1.

-Note: UPDATE: Police later confirmed a 19-year-old van driver died and a lorry driver was seriously injured in the crash.